 The Morningstar Rating™ for funds, or "star rating", is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history, and subject to change monthly.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product's monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total return, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total return.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.
 Ratings do not take into account the effects of sales charges and loads.
 Morningstar Rating is for the specified share class only; other classes may have different performance characteristics.

 **Gross expenses are the Fund's total annual operating expenses for the share class(es) shown.
-Net expenses for Class(es) Consultant, Investment, R & Service reflect contractual fee waivers and/or reimbursements, where these reductions reduce the Fund's gross expenses, which cannot be terminated prior to Apr 30, 2018 without Board consent.
+Net expenses for Class(es) Consultant, Institutional, Investment & Service reflect contractual fee waivers and/or reimbursements, where these reductions reduce the Fund's gross expenses, which cannot be terminated prior to Apr 30, 2022 without Board consent.
+Net expenses for Class(es) Consultant reflect contractual fee waivers and/or reimbursements, where these reductions reduce the Fund's gross expenses, which cannot be terminated prior to Dec 31, 3000 without Board consent.

 IMPORTANT INFORMATION: All investments involve risk, including loss of principal.
 Past performance is no guarantee of future results.
 Please see each product's web page for specific details regarding investment objective, risks, performance and other important information.
 Review this information carefully before you make any investment decision.